Chart Color Schemes

 Lower Chittering lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Lower Chittering is around 2,957.
-This reflects an increase of 549 people since the 2021 Census, which reported a population of 2,408 people in the suburb.
-The change was inferred from AreaSearch's resident population estimate of 2,767 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 59 validated new addresses since the Census date.
-This level of population results in a density ratio of 25 persons per square kilometer.
-Lower Chittering's growth rate of 22.8% since the 2021 census exceeded the national average of 8.9%.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 75.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the Lower Chittering statistical area's population is estimated at around 2,872 as of Nov 2025.
+This reflects an increase of 464 people (19.3%) since the 2021 Census, which reported a population of 2,408 people.
+The change was inferred from AreaSearch's resident population estimate of 2,701 following examination of ABS's latest ERP data release in Jun 2024 and an additional 59 validated new addresses since the Census date.
+This level of population equates to a density ratio of 24 persons per square kilometer.
+Lower Chittering's growth rate exceeded the SA4 region (9.4%) and national average, marking it as a growth leader in the area.
+Population growth was primarily driven by interstate migration contributing approximately 75.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for non-metropolitan areas of Australia.
-The suburb is expected to increase by 525 persons to reach a total population of approximately 3,482 by 2041, reflecting a gain of 10.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises ABS's latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth of Australia's non-metropolitan areas is projected for Lower Chittering, with the area expected to increase by 506 persons to reach 3,378 by 2041, reflecting a gain of 13.1% in total over the 17 years.

 Frequently Asked Questions - Population